PorticoEstate/PorticoEstate/phpgwapi/doc/README.md

     filename
 -   tabs are used to deliniate "columns"

-[ranslating the content to reflect the message\_id string in the lang language.
+Translating the content to reflect the message\_id string in the lang language.
 If the string is specific to your application, put your application name in for app\_name otherwise use the name common.
 The message\_id should be in lower case for a small increase in